vitalab/vitalab.github.io/article/_posts/2022-04-05-SparseMultiChannelVAE.md

 where $$Q$$ represents a family of distributions parametrized by $$\{\phi_i,\dots,\phi_C\}$$.

-By projecting all the channels to a shared latent representation, the channels are assumed to be independent from each other conditioned on the latent representation, which allows the authors to factorize the data likelihood
+The authors use Bayes theorem on the intractable posterior $$p(\mathbf{z}|\mathbf{x})$$ to arrive at a lower bound formulation that optimizes the same objective as their constraint.
+Finally, since all the channels are projected to a shared latent representation, they can be assumed independent from each other conditioned on the latent representation, which allows the factorization of the data likelihood term $$p(\mathbf{x}|\mathbf{z})$$ so that the final lower bound formulation is:
-$$p(\mathbf{x}|\mathbf{z})$$ and formulate sthe objective as:

 $$
 \mathcal{L} = \mathbb{E}_c [L_c - \mathcal{D}_{KL}( q(\mathbf{z}|\mathbf{x}_c) \| p(\mathbf{z}) )] \\